 - Join the community in the new Zulip chat workspace at dataengineeringpodcast.com/chat

 - Your host is Tobias Macey and today I’m interviewing Daniel Mintz about Looker, a a modern data platform that can serve the data needs of an entire company

 - How did you get involved in the area of data management?

-- For someone who is using Chaos Search, what mechanisms/formats would they use for loading their data into S3?
+- For someone who is using Looker, what does their workflow look like?

-- What are some of the most interesting or unexpected uses of Chaos Search and access to large amounts of historical log information that you have seen?
+- What are some of the most interesting or unusual uses of Looker that you have seen?

-- What are your plans for the future of Chaos Search?
+- What is in store for the future of Looker?